CDC 6600: History and impact

-CDC's first products were based on the machines designed at ERA, which Seymour Cray had been asked to update after moving to CDC.
+CDC's first products were based on the machines designed at Engineering Research Associates (ERA), which Seymour Cray had been asked to update after moving to CDC.
 After an experimental machine known as the Little Character, in 1960 they delivered the CDC 1604, one of the first commercial transistor-based computers, and one of the fastest machines on the market.
 Management was delighted, and made plans for a new series of machines that were more tailored to business use; they would include instructions for character handling and record keeping for instance.
-Cray was not interested in such a project, and set himself the goal of producing a new machine that would be 50 times faster than the 1604.
+Cray was not interested in such a project and set himself the goal of producing a new machine that would be 50 times faster than the 1604.
 When asked to complete a detailed report on plans at one and five years into the future, he wrote back that his five-year goal was "to produce the largest computer in the world", "largest" at that time being synonymous with "fastest", and that his one-year plan was "to be one-fifth of the way".

-Taking his core team to new offices nearby the original CDC headquarters, they started to experiment with higher quality versions of the "cheap" transistors Cray had used in the 1604.
+Taking his core team to new offices near the original CDC headquarters, they started to experiment with higher quality versions of the "cheap" transistors Cray had used in the 1604.
 After much experimentation, they found that there was simply no way the germanium-based transistors could be run much faster than those used in the 1604.
 The "business machine" that management had originally wanted, now forming as the CDC 3000 series, pushed them about as far as they could go.
 Cray then decided the solution was to work with the then-new silicon-based transistors from Fairchild Semiconductor, which were just coming onto the market and offered dramatically improved switching performance.

 During this period, CDC grew from a startup to a large company and Cray became increasingly frustrated with what he saw as ridiculous management requirements.
 Things became considerably more tense in 1962 when the new CDC 3600 started to near production quality, and appeared to be exactly what management wanted, when they wanted it.
 Cray eventually told CDC's CEO, William Norris that something had to change, or he would leave the company.
 Norris felt he was too important to lose, and gave Cray the green light to set up a new laboratory wherever he wanted.